Kyniska, a Spartan princess went down in history after becoming the first woman to win the Olympics in ancient times.

 But Kyniska’s role was not secret.
-News of an Olympic victory was carried by fleet messengers to the victor’s home city, where preparations to celebrate their return were begun at once.
+News of an Olympic victory was carried by fleet messengers to the victor’s hometown, where preparations to celebrate their return were begun at once.
 News that a woman had won an Olympic contest would have spread quickly.

 What motivated a Spartan royal to break through the difficult glass ceiling of male-dominated Olympic competition and culture?
 The scant sources we have offer different opinions.

-The Greek writer Pausanias said Kyniska had personal ambitions to win at Olympia, but Xenephon and the philosopher Plutarch credit her brother, King Agesilaus, for pressuring her to compete.
+Pausanias, the Greek writer, said Kyniska had personal ambitions to win at Olympia, but Xenephon and Plutarch, the philosopher, credit her brother, King Agesilaus, for pressuring her to compete.